somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ![[Simulation of Thompson Sampling Regret.png]]

-The above image is for regret plot for two different policies and two different environments, Polices used -
+The above image is for a regret plot for two different policies and two different environments, Polices used -
 - Upper Confidence Bound
-- Thompson Beta
+- Thompson Beta Sampling

+Environment Used -
+- Bernouli E